ModelCat/AptosConnector/README.md

         `aptos_upload` to upload dataset to Aptos platform

 ```
-One configuration is done, you can proceed with dataset validation and upload
+Once configuration is done, you can proceed with dataset validation and upload

-### Dataset validation
+### Dataset Validation
 Validates user dataset to endure conformity with Aptos dataset format.
 Any issues will be displayed to the user so that they can be correted prior to upload.
 If validation is passed succesfully your dataset will be signed and ready to upload.
 Note that you cannot upload the dataset without validating it first.
 ```
 aptos_validate